 Human happiness (like most things in life) is a gradient and we’re all located on that gradient somewhere.
 Most of us experience an average amount of happiness in our lives but there are a few of us who don’t.
 Those who don’t have an average amount of happiness are either those who are blessed with an extraordinarily amount of happiness or those who have very little happiness at all in their lives.

-Seeing life in terms of a bell shaped curve can make it seem as if everything in the world is random, as if each of us is unceremoniously dropped into the world and everything is beyond our control.
-The world starts looking as if it’s entirely made up of luck and happenstance where we don’t have control over where we’re born, which parents we have, what DNA we get, etc. Each of us simply lands in the world somewhere and, from that point on, we’re forced to deal with whatever circumstances we’ve been dealt as best as we can.
+Seeing life in terms of a bell shaped curve can help us to understand that everything in the world is random: each of us is unceremoniously plopped down into this world and our individual circumstances and DNA is completely beyond our control.
+Looking at the world mathematically (per the bell shaped curve) lets us see just how much life in general is made up of luck and happenstance: we don’t have control over where we’re born, which parents we have, what DNA we get, etc. Each of us simply lands in the world somewhere at a particular time and, from that point on, we have no choice but to try and deal with our circumstances and our DNA as best as we can.

-Reminding myself that I’m on a bell curve along with everyone else in the world helps me to not feel so alone.
-I’m glad that I’m comfortably ensconced somewhere in the middle of the bell with all the other average people.
-I’d love to be a the super happy end of the bell but I’m definitely thankful to not be on the outer fringe that represents the people who have horrible unhappy lives.
-The bell curve’s my reality check: a reminder that even though I don’t have the best life on the planet (hence, my occasional stabs of jealousy and envy towards those who do), I definitely don’t have the worst life on the planet and for that I’m thankful!
+Reminding myself that I’m on a bell shaped curve along with everyone else actually can help me to not feel so alone.
+I’m glad that I’m fortunate enough to be located somewhere in the middle of the bell with all the other average people.
+Of course, I would have loved to be at the super happy end of the bell but I’m certainly grateful thankful that I didn’t end up on the outer edge of the bell that represents the people who experience horribly tragic lives.
+The bell curve’s my reality check: a reminder that even though I don’t have the best life in the world (which inspire my occasional stabs of jealousy and envy towards those who do), I definitely don’t have the worst life on the planet and for that I’m very thankful!

-Bell curves demonstrate that predictable variation is a fact of life and, though we may not always be aware of it, it’s there.
-That’s why, if we plotted out the differences in temperament for a single breed of dog, we’d find that most of the dogs in that breed have traits that are typical for the breed.
+Bell curves demonstrate that variation is a predictable part of life and, though we may not always be aware of it, it’s there.
+That’s why, if we plotted out the differences in temperament for a single breed of dog, we’d find that most dogs in a particular breed have traits that are predictably standard for that individual breed.
 Yet, there’s always going to be a few dogs that are oddballs as far as breed standards go.
-That’s why not every Golden retriever will be sweet and friendly; why a tiny percentage of Jack Russell terriers will actually be mellow and quiet; why the very rare Chihuahua will wildly wag its tail with joy as it runs up to a complete stranger.
-These are are oddballs for their particular breed but it’s going to occasionally happen due to predictable variation.
+That’s why not every Golden retriever will be sweet and friendly; or why a small percentage of Jack Russell terriers might actually be somewhat mellow or quiet; or why a rare Chihuahua will wag its tail with enthusiasm when it encounters a complete stranger.
+These are are atypical expectations for these particular breeds but it’s going to occasionally happen as a result of predictable genetic variation.

-What I’m hoping is that this discussion of predictable variation might defray some of the upset that I fear is going to occur when certain dog owners read this book.
-Since this is a book about genetics and temperament, there’s going to be a lot of comparison about the differences in temperament from one breed of dog to another.
-I’ll be drawing conclusions and making generalizations about different breeds of dogs based on my experiences as a veterinarian.
-Inevitably, certain of these generalizations are going to strike some dog owners in the wrong way, causing them to be insulted on behalf of their dog.
-I know it’s never pleasant to read a less-than-favorable assessment about one’s own dog!
-I can imagine how certain insulted owners might say, “Hey, I have that breed of dog and that’s not how my dog acts!”
+I’m hoping that this discussion of predictable genetic variation will defray some of the upset that some readers might feel when they read this book and hear me mention some not so desirable traits of one of their favorite breeds.
+Due to the fact that this is a book about genetics (most especially as concerns temperament which is dictated by our DNA), there’s going to be a lot of discussion about the differences in temperament from one breed to another.
+I’ll be making generalizations about particular breeds of dogs based on my 40 plus years of experience as a veterinarian.
+Unavoidably, some of these generalizations are going to rub some dog owners in the wrong way, possibly causing them to feel insulted on behalf of their breed of dog.
+It’s never pleasant to read a less-than-favorable assessment of a particular breed that someone happens to have!
+It could be the case that the temperament of a certain owner’s dog is atypical for that breed of dogs usual temperamental traits.
+I’m sure that certain owners are going to say, “Hey, I have that breed of dog and that’s not how my dog acts!”

-This is where the discussion of predictable variation can come in handy.
-If someone gets upset over a generalization I’ve made concerning a certain breed of dog, either that person has a dog that’s not typical or average for the breed or that person has a completely different opinion as to what’s average or normal for a certain breed of dog than I do.
+This is where the discussion of predictable variation and bell shaped curves can be helpful.
+If a dog owner feels upset over a particular generalization I’ve made concerning a certain breed of dog, either that person’s dog is not typical or average for the breed or that person has a different opinion as to what’s average or normal for a certain breed than I do.

-All I can do is call it as I see it based on what I’ve experienced as a veterinarian.
-I hope that readers will realize that, since temperamental variation is a given in every breed of dog, my generalizations won’t ring true for every dog of every breed.
-My generalizations are simply that: generalizations that aren’t intended to be absolutes.
+All I can do is to state facts as I’ve come to know them based on my years of experience as a veterinarian.
+I hope that readers will realize that, since temperamental variation is to be expected in every breed of dog, my generalizations unavoidably won’t ring true for every dog in a particular breed.
+My generalizations are simply that: generalizations.
+They aren’t intended or meant to be absolutes.

 As one might gather, some of my generalizations concerning certain breeds are NOT going to be complimentary.
-Though it’s not my intention to maliciously malign any breed of dog, there’s no getting around the fact that certain breeds warrant special consideration: especially the breeds with a potential to be dangerous.
+Though it’s not my intention to malign any particular breed of dog, there’s no getting around the fact that certain breeds warrant special warnings: most especially the breeds that have a predicable penchant for being dangerous.

-As we’ll find out in a later chapter, 4.5 million people are bitten by dogs every year in the United States with 880,000 requiring medical attention.
-Up to 30,000 people each year undergo reconstructive surgery after a dog attack and, tragically, thirty to forty people are killed each year.
-Dangerous breeds of dog must be taken seriously.
-Thankfully, most dogs in the world are sweet and wonderful and will never hurt anyone.
+As will be discussed in more detail in the chapter on dangerous dogs, the reality is that 4.5 million people are bitten by dogs every single year in the United States and 880,000 of those individuals require medical attention.
+Up to 30,000 people every year must undergo reconstructive surgery after being attacked by a dog.
+Most tragically, thirty to forty people are killed each year in the United States.
+Certain breeds of dog that have been bred to be aggressive guard dogs or attack dogs must be taken very, very seriously.
+Thankfully, most dogs in the world aren’t dangerous.
+In fact, most dogs are sweet and friendly and won’t ever bite or seriously injure someone.

-When you start the search for which breed of dog most resembles yourself, don’t be discouraged if you don’t find one specific breed that’s a perfect match.
-People are so much more complex than dogs that it often takes a combination of breeds in order to properly represent the individual temperament of a person.
-Just like dogs, many of us are simply good old-fashioned mutts!
+When you start the search for which breed of dog might most closely resemble yourself, don’t be discouraged if you don’t find one singular breed that’s a perfect match.
+People are so complex that it often takes a combination of breeds to properly characterize the temperament of one individual person.
+Just like the majority of dogs, many of us humans are good old-fashioned mutts!

-Another factor that influences the breed of dog we choose for ourselves involves the personal subset of dogs that each of us encountered in our lives.
-Imagine a young woman who’s spent her majority of her childhood growing up with a Chihuahua that was abnormally mellow and friendly (I’ve only met a few of these but they do exist!)
-The young woman would naturally assume that other Chihuahuas are as mellow and friendly as her dog simply because that’s been her experience.
-It’s not likely, then, that the young woman would select a Chihuahua as the breed of dog most like herself if she was a high-strung and anxious individual since her perception of Chihuahuas is that they’re mellow and friendly.
+Another factor that influences the breed of dog we may eventually choose for ourselves is unavoidably affected by the subset of dogs that each of us has encountered in our lives.
+If a girl spent her childhood growing up with a Chihuahua that was atypical in that the Chihuahua was very mellow and friendly (I’ve met very few of these), the girl would naturally assume that other Chihuahuas would be similarly mellow and friendly since that had been her experience with her Chihuahua.
+Consequently, the girl would be quite unlikely to select a Chihuahua as a breed that would represent her temperament if she were a high-strung and anxious person because her perception of Chihuahuas would be that they’re mellow and friendly.
 Perception is always going to be shaped by experience.
-So, unless the young woman has a chance to experience other more typical Chihuahuas or she somehow learns that most Chihuahuas are actually nervous and snippy, she’ll simply continue to assume that all Chihuahuas are like her Chihuahua.
+So, unless the girl has a chance to interact with other more typical Chihuahuas or she somehow learns that most Chihuahuas are actually quite nervous and snippy, she’ll simply continue to assume that all Chihuahuas are like the mellow and friendly Chihuahua that she knew growing up.

-Just as with this young woman, each of us has our own canine history that’s composed of every dog we’ve ever known.
-Consequently, when the time comes for us to select a breed of dog for ourselves, we’re naturally going to choose the breeds that we’ve personally known or have had some peripheral knowledge of (such as through literature, media, or other people’s experiences.)
+Just as with this girl, each of us has our own canine history compiled of each and every dog we’ve ever known.
+That’s why, when the time comes for us to select a breed of dog that represents ourselves, we’re naturally going to make a choice from the breeds of dogs that we’ve personally known or have had some outside knowledge of (such as through literature, media, or other people’s stories and experiences.)

-Though it won’t ever be as easy to love a human as it is to love a dog (since a dog’s love is so unbelievably simple and pure), what’s important in this process is simply discovering a way to tap into our compassion and love.
-Without love and compassion, acceptance and peace simply aren’t possible.
+Though it’s never going to be as easy to love a human as it is to love a dog (since a dog’s love is so much more unconditional and pure), what’s important is to try and tap into the compassion and acceptance we have for dogs and apply that same acceptance and compassion to ourselves and others.
+Without empathy and compassion, acceptance is simply not possible and, without acceptance, peace of mind won’t be possible.

-In the next chapter, we’ll have some fun exploring the reality of our mutt-hood and why it can actually be a good thing to be a mutt.
+In the next chapter, we’ll have some fun exploring our mutt-hood and why it can actually be a good thing to be a mutt.
 Woof!